 The 1st of January 2007, the new municipal structure was formally enacted.
 32 municipalities (mainly urban-based), each of them originally having more than 20,000 inhabitants, did not merge with other municipalities.
 Only 7 municipalities (mainly island-based) ended up with less than 20,000 inhabitants and legally binding cooperation agreements with larger neighbouring municipalities.

 Five New Regions

-Each of the five regions is led by a Regional Council with 41 members, elected by the people every four years.
+Each of the five regions is politically led by a regional council with 41 members, elected every fourth year.